 Tips You can use for Managing Across Generations

-So far, we’ve explored the differences between generations and the real issue behind those differences in the workplace.
-Now, let’s look at some tips for managing across different generations you can use with your team.
+So far, we've explored the generational differences that exist today and the real issue behind those differences in the workplace.
+Now, let's look at some tips for managing across different generations you can use with your team.

 Here are 3 tips for helping you manage anyone, younger or older alike:

 1. Be aware of generational differences, but avoid generational bias

 Founding partner of human resources consultancy Future Workplace and the coauthor of The 2020 Workplace, Jeanne C. Meister, captures the challenge well: